nytimes/pourover/index.md

 Let me describe for you how faceted search generally works, how apps work that allow you to filter, sort, select: The user performs an action, indicates some slice of the data that they want.
 Your app takes this request, sends it to a server.
 That server (that is processing these request for all your other users too) slices the data and returns the result.
 The app processes this data, changes its model and re-renders its view.

 There are some pathological issues here.
-You are making the shared resource (the server) do all the work while the clients, more or less, sit idly by and just procress and create requests.
+You are making the shared resource (the server) do all the work while the clients, more or less, sit idly by and just process and create requests.
 You add a network roundtrip to every interaction with the page.
 That's [on average](http://www.igvita.com/2012/07/19/latency-the-new-web-performance-bottleneck/) adding 28-44 ms of latency to every action.

 What does this mean for the user?
 It means the difference between an app feeling like it's responsive to input and an app feeling like it's churning through a search, waiting to fetch data.

 What does this mean for the developer?
 It means that the faster a user changes filters -- the harder they use your app -- the higher the load on your server.
 It means that paging through large, filtered sets of data is over-complicated.
 You have to use magic to get OFFSET and ORDER BY to respect indices.
 In fact, this was part of the reason PourOver was created.
 In 2012, for the Olympics, we wrote an app, Imago.
 It was used for moderating half a million wire photos of athletes and events.
 Despite frequent optimization -- and hand-coding a custom index selector -- a bottleneck crept up when trying to page through a filtered subset of a changing database.
-Offset is a performance killer (at least with my meagre MySQL chops) especially with respect to data that might be queried on multiple, composed dimensions.
+Offset is a performance killer (at least with my meager MySQL chops) especially with respect to data that might be queried on multiple, composed dimensions.

 See, with the filter -> query -> response pattern you are starting from scratch each time.
 Sure, your database has indices to speed things up.
 But, often, you've already done more work.
 Imagine you query for all the friends that are female.
 Your database looks around, returns 1000 friends.
 The app renders a list.
 Then, the user selects "under 25 years old".
 Now, the database looks again for all female friends and intersects that with all friends under 25.
 Return.
 Render.
 But you already know your female friends!
 The least amount of work would be just return the under 25 friends and intersect client-side.
 Paging adds an even greater level of complexity.